abureau/CMCMsim/README.md

 # CMCMsim: Analysis of case-mother - control-mother simulated data

-This repository contains the code to reproduce the simulation results presented in Tables 1 and 2 and Figures 1 and 2 of the manuscript
+This repository contains the code to reproduce the simulation results presented in Tables 2 and 3 and Figures 1 and 2 and the Sweave document and R objects (in the folder Supplement) to create the online supplement of the manuscript

 **Methods and software to analyze gene-environment interactions under a case-mother control-mother design with partially missing child genotype**